xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 For a short description, this command (re)creates a PBD, opens DRBD/LINSTOR ports, starts specific services and adds the node to the LINSTOR database.

 If you have storage devices to use on the host, a LINSTOR storage layer is not directly added to the corresponding node.
-You can follow [this documentation](#how-to-add-storage-on-a-new-host) to add storage to this new node.
+You can follow the section below to add storage to this new node.

 ### How to add storage on a new host